MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ## View and add call participants

+Group calls on Dynamics 365 Remote Assist mobile can only be initiated from a one-to-one call.

 1. In a one-to-one call with a remote collaborator, a Dynamics 365 Remote Assist mobile user can add more participants to the call by selecting ![Screenshot showing more environment actions.](media/ellipsis.png "More environment actions") > **Participants**.

    ![Screenshot showing select participants command.](./media/group-calling-add-participants.jpg "Screenshot showing select participants command")

-   > [!NOTE]
-   > Group calls on Dynamics 365 Remote Assist mobile can only be initiated from a one-to-one call.

 2. Select **+ Participants** in the top right corner of the screen.